Triston Casas Player Props: Red Sox vs. Mets

 Mets Pitching Rankings

-- His last time out was on Saturday against the Los Angeles Dodgers, when the right-hander tossed six innings, surrendering one earned run while giving up four hits.
+- His last appearance came on Sunday against the Los Angeles Dodgers, when the right-hander went seven scoreless innings while giving up just one hit.

-- In 17 games this season, the 30-year-old has a 3.20 ERA and 11.5 strikeouts per nine innings, while giving up a batting average of .203 to his opponents.
+- The 38-year-old has a 3.99 ERA and 10.2 strikeouts per nine innings across 17 games this season, while giving up a batting average of .240 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.